 As the church’s co-mingling with the courts may have allowed the witch-hunts to propel forward, the witch-hunts would not have taken place without the devastation of the bubonic plague.
 In 1348, panic struck across Europe when the bubonic plague devastated the world.
-According to Halshall, 25 million people died during this time period of the bubonic plague.
-This disease killed as many as 90 percent of certain communities, being one of the most deadly diseases in the world’s history.
+According to Halshall, 25 million people died during this period of the bubonic plague.
+This disease killed as many as 90 percent of specific communities, being one of the most deadly diseases in the world’s history.
 Without the medical technology and research equipment available today, they were unable to discover the cause of such a horrible plague.
-Due to the mass devastation in communities, fear arose, and the communities were desperately searching for the cause of this terrible disease.
-Court officials began incorrectly assuming the water may have been the cause.
-This led to Christians accusing Jews of not only poisoning the drinking water, but of being witches.
+Due to the mass devastation in communities, fear arose, and the villages were desperately searching for the cause of this terrible disease.
+Court officials began incorrectly assuming the water may have been the cause, which led to Christians accusing Jews of not only poisoning the drinking water, but of being witches.

 Witches Controlling the Skies

 Another example where a person confessed to a crime they did not do, due to torture, was in the case of Johannes Junius.
 Such documents as a letter from Johannes Junius to his daughter, where he claims that an executioner stated,